manveersinghjhala/NYC-AccidentAnalysis/README.md

 ## Kibana

-1. Intall the open source versions of Kibana : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
+1. Install the open source versions of Kibana : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
 2. Check if Kibana is running on http://localhost:5601/ by using the command /bin/kibana

 ## Filebeat

-1. Intall the open source versions of Filebeat : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
+1. Install the open source versions of Filebeat : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
 2. We will use Filebeat to collect the data from the source and ingest it into elasticsearch for indexing.
 3. We will also create a yml file in filebeat to create the schema for indexing and to convert our CSV format data to JSON format as elasticsearch only accepts JSON format.